telerik/blazor-docs/common-features/loading-sign.md

 -->

 * [**Grid**](https://demos.telerik.com/blazor-ui/grid/loading-animation) - a loading sign covers the data portion of the component for slow data operations such as paging, filtering, sorting, grouping, expanding groups with load-on-demand; editing, inserting and deleting records.
-It is shown when the `OnRead` event is called.
+It is shown when the `OnRead` event is called (except on the [initial load](#initial-data)).

 * **ListView** - a loading sign covers the data portion of the component for slow data operations such as editing, inserting and deleting records.
-It is also shown when the `OnRead` event is called.
+It is also shown when the `OnRead` event is called (except on the [initial load](#initial-data)).

 <!--